 As an international movement, Results had its beginning in the United States in 1980, when Sam Daley-Harris, a teacher and musician, was inspired by a report that said that the world already had the knowhow and resources to end world hunger but the political will was lacking so he began mobilising, educating and empowering a network of citizens to create this.

-After RESULTS began influencing US Government decisions and expanded over several years in the U.S., Sam worked with local people to set up RESULTS affiliates around the world, creating a more powerful, global voice for the end of poverty.
-Today there are RESULTS organisations in the United States, United Kingdom, Canada, Japan, Korea, and of course Australia.
+Results began influencing US Government decisions and it then expanded around the world, creating a more powerful, global voice for the end of poverty.
+Today there are Results organisations in the United States, United Kingdom, Canada, Japan, Korea, and of course Australia.

-Most of the RESULTS affiliates, including Australia, also belong to the ACTION Partnership.
-Founded in 2005, ACTION is a partnership of locally based organisations around the world that advocate for life-saving care for millions of people who are threatened by preventable diseases.
+Most of the Results organisations also belong to the ACTION Partnership, founded in 2005, a partnership of local organisations around the world that advocate for life-saving care for millions of people who are threatened by preventable diseases.